Leroy F. Aarons: The Washington Post

+MIJE and Oakland Tribune

-In the 1970s Aarons had joined Maynard in founding what would become the Robert C. Maynard Institute for Journalism Education (MIJE).
-Maynard had been working with a summer program for minority journalists at Columbia University, and he urged Aarons to join its faculty.
-In 1976, the program moved to the University of California, Berkeley as the Summer Program for Minority Journalists.
-It later became MIJE, a model program in training and supporting minority journalists.
+In the 1970s, Robert C. Maynard had been working on a summer program for minority journalists at Columbia University, and he asked Aarons to join its faculty.
+He joined in 1976, when the program moved to the University of California, Berkeley, as the Summer Program for Minority Journalists.
+It later became the Robert C. Maynard Institute for Journalism Education (MIJE).

+Urged by Maynard, Aarons joined the Oakland Tribune in 1983.
+Maynard had purchased the declining Tribune and recruited Aarons to be its features editor.

-At the Tribune, Aarons rose to executive editor and then to senior vice president for news, where he worked for greater staff diversity.
+At the Tribune, Aarons rose to executive editor and then to senior vice president for news.
 He led his team to a 1990 Pulitzer Prize for Spot News Photography of the 1989 Loma Prieta earthquake.
 The following year he retired from journalism.